island-is/handbook/technical-overview/technical-direction.md

 ### Security

-Since Ísland.is solutions will process sensitive, personally identifiable information (PII), it is crucial to have security at the forefront at all stages of development.
+Since Ísland.is solutions will process sensitive, Personally Identifiable Information (PII), it is crucial to have security at the forefront at all stages of development.

 Teams should be familiar with the vulnerabilities and attacks documented in the Open Web Application Security Project (OWASP).
 Digital Iceland will look to the ISO 27001 family of standards when it comes to hosting and operations and requires vendors to perform in-house security assessments.